ChrisPham-0502/SQL_query_Generator/README.md

 ```

 ## Configuration
 In the **main.py**, you need to put your OpenAI API key to implement LLM from [this](https://openai.com/).
 Make sure that you have set your account into paid status to be able to request API.
-Unfortunately, my account has expired a year ago.
+Unfortunately, my account has expired a year ago so that I cannot test model's performance.

 Second step is to assign your database url into **db** variable.
 You could use my url for example.
 I directly took note the architecture of url in file.